DiegoPl01/Diego_P_W24Portfolio/README.md

 I have loved every second of my path with programming and I hope to keep learning and getting in love with it every day.

-You can see it online and hosted free on https://diegoplata-portfolio.vercel.app/
+You can see it online and hosted for free on the vercel platform https://diegoplata-portfolio.vercel.app/ or You can also see it online and hosted for free on the netlify platform https://diegoplata-portfolio.netlify.app/

 Thank you,
 Diego Plata.